-Make sure your agency understands your business goals and team objectives for this hire
+Make sure your recruiter understands your business goals and team objectives for hiring

-The recruiter must understand your business goals and expectations for this hire to be able to effectively communicate with potential candidates and decide if they are the right fit.
-The recruiter must be able to review the job specifications, company culture and understand the market trends and make no assumptions.
+Your agency must understand your business goals and expectations for this hire to be able to effectively communicate with potential candidates and decide if they are the right fit.
+Your agency must be able to review the job specifications, company culture and understand the market trends and make no assumptions.
 Ask the right questions and ensure everyone is on the same page.

 Communicate and have a prompt response time